Howard Co. high school teacher accused of possession, distribution of child pornography - WTOP News

 The Atholton High School teacher was taken into custody in a neighboring jurisdiction and is accused of possessing and distributing child pornography, said schools Superintendent Michael Martirano in a letter, adding that he learned the news Wednesday.
 The letter did not identify the teacher or reveal when the teacher was taken into custody.

-Martirano said that the teacher, like every Howard County schools employee, underwent a criminal background check, fingerprinting and a detailed reference check when hired by the school.
+Martirano said that Costella, like every Howard County schools employee, underwent a criminal background check, fingerprinting and a detailed reference check when hired by the school.

 “Our parents entrust us to keep our children safe, and that responsibility is our top priority,” Martirano said.